dmitrysamodurov/Aspose.Email-Documentation/cpp/developer-guide/working-with-outlook-items/working-with-follow-up-and-due-date-for-outlook-msg-files/_index.md

 ---
 title: Working with Follow Up and Due Date for Outlook MSG Files in C++
+ArticleTitle: Working with Follow Up and Due Date for Outlook MSG Files in C++
 linktitle: Working with Follow Up and Due Date for Outlook MSG Files
 type: docs
 weight: 50